Diane de Poitiers: Later years

-Diane lived out her remaining years in her château in Anet, Eure-et-Loir, where she lived in comfortable obscurity as a virtual exile.
+Diane lived out her remaining years in her château in Anet, where she lived in comfortable obscurity as a virtual exile.
 At the age of 64, she suffered a fall during a ride from which she never fully recovered and died a year later.
 In accordance with Diane's wishes and to provide a resting place for her, her daughter completed the funeral chapel, built near the castle.

 During the French Revolution, her tomb was opened, her corpse desecrated, and her remains thrown into a mass grave.

 In 1866, Georges Guiffrey published her correspondence.
-When French experts dug up her remains in 2009, they found high levels of gold in her hair.
+When French experts exhumed her remains in 2009, they found high levels of gold in her hair.
 It is suggested that the "drinkable gold" that she "reportedly" regularly took, believed to preserve youth, may have ultimately killed her.
 In May 2010, she was reburied at her original tomb in the Château d'Anet.